 Give this drug as ordered by your child’s doctor.
 Read all information given to you.
 Follow all instructions closely.

-- Give this drug at least 2 hours before or 4 hours after any antacids; dairy products or other foods with calcium in them; or products that have calcium, iron, aluminum, magnesium, selenium, or zinc.
+- Give this drug at least 2 hours before or 4 hours after foods or drinks high in calcium; antacids; or products that have calcium, iron, aluminum, magnesium, selenium, or zinc.
+Foods or drinks high in calcium include dairy products and some fruits, vegetables, and juices.

 - Have your child swallow whole.
 Do not let your child chew, break, or crush.